-In pairs, ask the learner to list down possible solutions these problems and more given on page 186 of the Learner's Book.
+In pairs, ask the learner to list down possible solutions these problems and more given in the Learner's Book.
 Have their findings on a flip chart for class discussion.

 Learners are expected to correctly respond to the following questions after this lesson: